praharshvishnu-prog/RealEstateManagementProject/README.md

 * Owner and agent record management
 * Customer information management
 * Property sale or rental transaction tracking
-* SQL queries for retrieving and analyzing data
+* Queries for retrieving and analyzing data

 ---